ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

 11. Install ODF Multicluster Orchestrator to the ACM hub cluster.
 For more information, see section 4.5 at [Installing OpenShift Data Foundation Multicluster Orchestrator operator](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#installing-odf-multicluster-orchestrator_rdr)

+    The ODF Multicluster Orchestrator also installs the OpenShift DR Hub Operatior on the Hub or ACM Cluster as a dependency.

+    Verify that the operator Pods are in a Running state by running the below command on the Hub or ACM cluster.
+The OpenShift DR Hub operator is also installed at the same time in openshift-operators namespace.

+        oc get pods -n openshift-operators

+    Here is the example output of the above command.

+        NAME                                        READY   STATUS       RESTARTS    AGE
+        odf-multicluster-console-6845b795b9-blxrn   1/1     Running      0           4d20h
+        odfmo-controller-manager-f9d9dfb59-jbrsd    1/1     Running      0           4d20h
+        ramen-hub-operator-6fb887f885-fss4w         2/2     Running      0           4d20h

     **Note:** Section 4.6 is optional and does not have an impact on this guide.
 For security reasons you must enable and configure SSL across clusters.

 12. Create a DR Policy from the Hub cluster  with a sync interval of 5 minutes.
-For more information, see section 4.7 at Creating Disaster Recovery Policy on Hub cluster.
+For more information, see section 4.7 at [Creating Disaster Recovery Policy on Hub cluster](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index?extIdCarryOver=true&sc_cid=701f2000001OH7EAAW#creating-disaster-recovery-policy-on-hub-cluster_rdr).

     **Note:** The synch interval defines the RPO of your application.
 Choose a sync interval that meets your organization or application acceptable data loss requirement.